 When you are in Paris, you have to see the Eiffel Tower.
-This 324 meter tall monument named after Gustav Eiffel, is the symbol of Paris.
-A visit to Paris is not complete without a visit of the Eiffel Tower.
+This 324-meter tall monument named after Gustav Eiffel is the symbol of Paris.
+A visit to Paris is not complete without a visit to the Eiffel Tower.
 You can take an elevator to the top (fee is 17 euro) for a magnificent view over Paris.
 The waiting times can be long but when you go in the evening, it can go pretty quick.
-Nowadays, there is a security check point before you can go under the Eiffel Tower.
+Nowadays, there is a security checkpoint before you can go under the Eiffel Tower.

 Arc de Triomphe

 The Arc de Triomphe is another famous monument of Paris.
 It is at the Western end of the Champs-Elysées at the centre of Place Charles de Gaulle.
 From the Champs-Elysées you have a good view to take some pictures but there is also the possibility of accessing it through a tunnel (tickets are 8 euro).

 When you are at the Arc de Triomphe, you can walk all of only a small part of this avenue.
 It is almost 2 km long and runs from Place de la Concorde to Place Charles de Gaulle.
 There are a lot of theatres, cafés, and luxury shops located here and especially on a nice day, walking here is a lot of people watching.

 The Louvre Museum is the largest museum in the world and is located next to the Seine.
 The most famous piece of art is Leonardo Da Vinci’s Mona Lisa and most of the time a huge amount of people are in front of this little piece of art.
 Other must-see arts are Michelangelo’s dying slave, Venus de Milo, Great Sphinx of Tanis, and the seated scribe.
 Of course, you also have to take a picture of the famous glass pyramid.
 Tickets are 15 euro.

 Here are some fun facts about The Louvre.